mrlesmithjr/Packer-For-vSphere-and-More/README.md

 As part of this you will need to create a `JSON` file with some of the secret private variables.
 This file should be excluded from version control.

+> NOTE: Only required if not using Ansible to update environment as below.

 `private_variables.json`: